 2240 Ninth Ave South

 The museum presents the historic voice of the St. Petersburg African-American community, in the perspective of local, regional, and national history.
-It is demonstration of the commitment to revitalize the Midtown St. Petersburg area.
+It is a demonstration of the commitment to revitalize the Midtown St. Petersburg area.
 The museum joins Mercy Hospital at the Johnnie Ruth Clarke Health Center, the Royal Theater Boys and Girls Club, and the renovated Manhattan Casino as evidence of the renaissance of this area.
+More info

 Florida Holocaust Museum